Many dog owners overlook the need dogs have for daily dental care—or even any degree of it! Dental care is actually very important for dogs.

 This is a problem because tooth or gum infections can cause systemic infection for dogs, just as untreated dental problems can eventually cause infection and be fatal to humans.

 Tooth problems in dogs are very common: vets report that 85 percent of dogs over the age of four suffer from periodontal disease, which can cause them to lose their teeth or get an infection.

 Here are some tips on getting your puppy’s teeth and gums in good shape:

-It’s important to look out for loose and broken teeth.
-Here are some other signs that something’s gone seriously wrong in your pooch’s mouth.
+It’s important to look out for obvious things like loose and broken teeth and also for more subtle signs of other problems like gum disease, tooth decay, and more.
+Here are some other signs that something’s going on in your pooch’s mouth:

 - Noticing red or bleeding gums

 - Finding blood on a chew toy (Note: a little blood is normal during puppy teething)